 1. Lower Out-of-Pocket Costs

 While you may have heard that in-home care is prohibitively expensive, in reality, it’s often covered by insurance.
 If your loved one only needs a few hours of assistance per day, home health care can be a cost-effective option.
+If home safety is a concern, making some home modifications such as installing stairlifts, ramps, lights with sensors or making changes to the flooring can aid in making the home more secure.

 The average cost of a private room in a nursing home is about $250 per day.
 That adds up to $7,500 or more per month for residential care.